anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 is signed using (by default) a CMS structure {{RFC5652}}.

-The primary purpose of a voucher is to securely convey a certificate, the "pinned-domain-cert", that a pledge can use to authenticate subsequent interactions.
-A voucher may be useful in several contexts, but the driving motivation herein is to support secure bootstrapping mechanisms.
-Assigning ownership is important to bootstrapping mechanisms so that the pledge can authenticate the network that is trying to take control of it.
+The primary purpose of a voucher is to securely convey a certificate, the "pinned-domain-cert" (and constrained variations), that a pledge can use to authenticate subsequent interactions.
+A voucher may be useful in several contexts, but the driving motivation herein is to support secure onboarding mechanisms.
+Assigning ownership is important to device onboarding mechanisms so that the pledge can authenticate the network that is trying to take control of it.

 The lifetimes of vouchers may vary.
-In some bootstrapping protocols, the vouchers may include a nonce restricting them to a single use, whereas the vouchers in other bootstrapping protocols may have an indicated lifetime.
-In order to support long lifetimes, this document recommends using short lifetimes with programmatic renewal, see
+In some onboarding protocols, the vouchers may include a nonce restricting them to a single use, whereas the vouchers in other onboarding protocols may have an indicated lifetime.
-{{renewal-over-revocation}}.
+In order to support long lifetimes, this document recommends using short lifetimes with programmatic renewal, see {{renewal-over-revocation}}.

 This document only defines the voucher artifact, leaving it to other documents to describe specialized protocols for accessing it.
-Some bootstrapping protocols using the voucher artifact defined in this document include: {{ZERO-TOUCH}}, {{SECUREJOIN}}, and
+Some onboarding protocols using the voucher artifact defined in this document include: {{ZERO-TOUCH}}, {{SECUREJOIN}}, and {{BRSKI}}.
-{{BRSKI}}.

 # Terminology